 The A-Z list of Databases has information about all the databases the library subscribes to.
 Read the descriptions of the database you need to learn with is in each database, as well as links to each database.
-If you already know that your teacher wants you to use a certain database, like Academic Search Complete, you will find the link to that database on our A-Z list.
+If you already know that your teacher wants you to use a certain database, like Academic Search Ultimate, you will find the link to that database on our A-Z list.

 Use the Subject Guides